adj59-dev/adj59-dev.github.io/_posts/2025-08-19-nielsen-and-chuang:-chapter-3.md

 #### Exercise 3.6 {#exercise-36}

 In this exercise we are asked to revisit the halting problem again, but this time the Turing machine is probabilistic.
-On page 127, the autors talk about creating a probabilistic Turing machine by adding a random component to the change in internal states with the execution of each program line.
+On page 127, the authors talk about creating a probabilistic Turing machine by adding a random component to the change in internal states with the execution of each program line.
 I am not confident in my solution to this exercise, as I don't have much experience with this area of theoretical computer science, but I'll put what I have below.
 Let me know if you have a better solution.

 <details style="margin-bottom: 20px;" markdown="1">
 <summary><strong>Click to view the solution</strong></summary>